ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ![](images/solution3/Storage_Catalog.png)

-NOTE: If no eligible VLAN is shown, the VSI has been created on a different frontend customer router to the VRA.
-This will require a ticket to be raised to request a private VLAN on the same router as the VRA and this VLAN to be deleted.
-See the instructions relating to multi-tier network topology for raising a ticket for multiple VLANs and specifying the target VLAN for VSI creation.
+If no eligible VLAN is shown, the VSI has been created on a different frontend customer router to the VRA.
+This will require a ticket to be raised to request a private VLAN on the same router as the VRA and this VLAN to be deleted.{tip}

 If an eligible VLAN is shown, click **Associate** to tell IBM Cloud that the IP routing this VLAN will now be manged by this VRA.